 Political Map of Peru

-Notable features include the equator, running along the northernmost point of Peru, and the Amazon River.
-Three major Peruvian rivers, the Marañón, Huallaga and Ucayali, join the Amazon in northeastern Peru.
-The Río Madre de Dios, meanwhile, flows into Bolivia and across Brazil (its name changing to Beni and Madeira respectively) before joining the Amazon near Manaus.
+The stripped-down political map of Peru doesn’t provide many physical details, but it does give you a clear picture of Peru’s borders, neighboring countries, major cities, and rivers.
+Notable features on this map include the equator, running along the northernmost point of Peru, and the Amazon River.
+Three major Peruvian rivers—the Marañón, Huallaga, and Ucayali—join the Amazon in northeastern Peru.
+The Río Madre de Dios flows into Bolivia and across Brazil, where its name changes to Beni and Madeira respectively before joining the Amazon near Manaus.

 The Peruvian capital, Lima, sits near the midpoint of Peru’s Pacific coastline, dominating the coastal strip.
-The former Inca capital of Cusco is located inland, with the colonial city of Arequipa to the south and Lake Titicaca to the southeast (forming part of the border between Peru and Bolivia).Continue to 2 of 5 below.
+The former Inca capital of Cusco is located inland, with the colonial city of Arequipa to the south and Lake Titicaca, which forms a part of the border between Peru and Bolivia, to the southeast.

-The highland area (brown) consists primarily of grassland, scrub and alpine wastes.
-Unlike the dry coastal strip to the west of the Andes (which lies within a rain shadow area), the eastern foothills remain green and moist.
-This area of cloud forest and upland jungle is known as the selva alta (high jungle) or ceja de selva (eyebrow of the jungle).
+Peru's diverse landscape is clearly illustrated by a map of its vegetation.
+Along the coast, the yellow color represents mostly desert and scrubland.
+However in the northern coast of Peru, you'll also find a tropical savanna, mangrove swamps, and dry forests.
+The brown color represents the highlands, which consist primarily of grasslands and alpine deserts.
+Unlike the dry coastal strip to the west of the Andes, which lies within a rain shadow area, the eastern foothills are green and lush.
+This area is known as the cloud forest or upland jungle, commonly referred to in Spanish as selva alta (high jungle) or ceja de selva (eyebrow of the jungle).

-Further east is the vast lowland area of the Amazon Basin, a region of dense tropical rainforest in which riverboats become the main form of public transportation in Peru.Continue to 5 of 5 below.
+Further east is the vast lowland area of the Amazon Basin, a region of dense tropical rainforest, where riverboats are the main form of public transportation.

 Physical Map of Peru